hephaestus-compiler-project/hephaestus-pldi-eval/README.md

   -P, --only-preserve-correctness-substitutions
-                        Use only preserve correctness substitution --timeout TIMEOUT     Timeout for transformations (in seconds) --cast-numbers        Cast numeric constants to their actual type (this option is used to avoid re-occrrence of a specific Groovy bug)
+                        Use only preserve correctness substitution --timeout TIMEOUT     Timeout for transformations (in seconds) --cast-numbers        Cast numeric constants to their actual type (this option is used to avoid re-occrrence of a specific Groovy bug) --disable-use-site-variance
-  --disable-use-site-variance
                         Disable use-site variance
   --disable-contravariance-use-site
                         Disable contravariance in use-site variance
 ```

-### `--bugs` (Optional)
+* `--bugs` (Optional)

 Set the directory to save the results of the testing session.

-NOTE: The defaults directory is `$(pwd)/bugs`.
+NOTE: The default directory is `$(pwd)/bugs`.

-* Example: `--bugs hephaestus-results`
+Example: `--bugs hephaestus-results`

-### `--name` (Optional)
+* `--name` (Optional)

 Name of the current testing session.

-NOTE: The default name is a randomly generated 5-character long string (e.g., hl43S).
+NOTE: The default name is a randomly generated 5-character long string
+(e.g., `hl43S`).

-* Example: `--name test-javac-1`
+Example: `--name test-javac-1`

-### `--language`
+* `--language`

-When running `hephaestus`, you should specify which language's the compiler you want to test.
+When running `hephaestus`, you should specify which language's the compiler you
+want to test.
 The available options are `kotlin`, `groovy`, and `java`.
 Hephaestus will use the selected language's compiler that is on the `PATH`.
-If you want to test a specific compiler version, you should configure it as the current session's default compiler.
+If you want to test a specific compiler version, you should configure it as
+the current session's default compiler.

-* Example: `--language kotlin` -- `hephaestus` will test Kotlin's compiler (i.e., `kotlinc`)
+* Example: `--language kotlin` -- `hephaestus` will test Kotlin's compiler
+(i.e., `kotlinc`)

-## `--seconds` and `--iterations`
+* `--seconds` and `--iterations`

 You should always specify either `--seconds` or `--iterations` option.
-The former specifies how much time `hephaestus` should test a compiler in seconds, whereas the second specifies how many test cases should `hephaestus` generate and run.
+The former specifies how much time `hephaestus` should test a compiler in
+seconds, whereas the second specifies how many test cases should `hephaestus`
+generate and run.

-* Example 1: `--seconds 120` -- hephaestus will run for 2 minutes.
+Example 1: `--seconds 120` -- `hephaestus` will run for 2 minutes.

-* Example 2: `--transformations 60` -- hephaestus will generate and run 60 test programs.
+Example 2: `--transformations 60` -- `hephaestus` will generate and run 60 test
+programs.

-## `--batch` (Optional)
+* `--batch` (Optional)

-When running `hephaestus`, most of the testing time is spent compiling the test programs.
-Instead of generating one program at a time, you can specify the number of programs you want to generate before compiling them with the `--batch` option.
+When running `hephaestus`, most of the testing time is spent compiling the test
+programs.
+Instead of generating one program at a time, you can specify the
+number of programs you want to generate before compiling them in a batch.

 NOTE: The default option is 1.

-* Example: `--batch 30` -- First, create 30 programs and then compile them with a single compiler execution.
+Example: `--batch 30` -- First, create 30 programs and then compile them with
+a single compiler execution.

-## `--workers` (Optional)
+* `--workers` (Optional)

-When `--batch` option is larger than one, you can specify the number of workers that will generate and mutate programs in parallel.
+When `--batch` option is larger than one, you can specify the number of workers
+that will generate and mutate programs in parallel.

 NOTE: The default option is 1.

-* Example: `--workers 4` -- Use four workers to generate and mutate test programs.
+* Example: `--workers 4` -- Use four workers to generate and mutate test
+programs.

-## `--transformation-types` and `--only-preserve-correctness-substitutions`
+* `--transformation-types` and `--only-preserve-correctness-substitutions`

-Hephaestus supports two transformations, those that produce well-typed test programs and those that produce ill-typed test programs.
-Currently, `hephaestus` implements two mutators: Type Erasure Mutator (TEM) and Type Overwriting Mutator (TOM).
-The former produces well-typed programs, whereas the latter produces ill-typed.
+Hephaestus supports two transformations, those that produce well-typed test
+programs and those that produce ill-typed test programs.
+Currently,
+`hephaestus` implements Type Erasure Mutator (TEM) and Type Overwriting
+Mutator (TOM).
+The former constructs well-typed programs,
+while the latter yields ill-typed.

-By default TOM is running always after generating a test program and perform correctness-preserving mutations on it.
-To disable TOM you should use the option `--only-preserve-correctness-substitutions`.
+By default, TOM is always running after generating a test program.
+To disable TOM, you should use the option
+`--only-preserve-correctness-substitutions`.

-`--transformation-types` option specifies which mutations, that produce well-typed programs, can be used during a testing session.
-Currently, `hephaestus` implements only one mutator that produces well-typed programs (i.e., TEM).
+`--transformation-types` option specifies which mutations that produce
+well-typed programs should be used during a testing session.
+Currently,
+`hephaestus` implements only one mutator that produces well-typed programs
+(i.e., TEM).

-WARNING: Although you can use the mutators in combination, they have not been rigorously tested.
+WARNING: Although you can use the mutators in combination, they have not been
+rigorously tested in combination, and FP may exist.

-* Example: `--transformation-types TypeErasure` -- enable TypeErasure mutation.
+Example: `--transformation-types TypeErasure` -- enable TypeErasure mutation.

-## `--transformations` and `--transformation-schedule`
+* `--transformations` and `--transformation-schedule`

-You should always specify one of those options. `--transformations` specify the number of mutations that should be applied per test program.
-If the value is `0`, `hephaestus` will run only the generator.
-Note that this option only specifies how many correctness-preserving mutations should be run.
+You should always specify one of those options. `--transformations` specify the
+number of mutations that should be applied per test program.
+If the value is
+`0`, `hephaestus` will run only the generator.
+Note that this option only
+specifies how many correctness-preserving mutations should be applied.

-`--transformation-schedule` expects a path for a file containing the schedule of transformations.
-This file should specify a transformation per line.
+`--transformation-schedule` expects a path for a file containing the schedule
+of transformations.
+This file should specify a mutator per line.

-* Example 1: `--transformations 0` -- Do not perform any transformation
+Example 1: `--transformations 0` -- Do not perform any transformations.

-* Example 2: `--transformation-schedule transformations.txt` -- Perform the transformations declared in file `transformations.txt`.
+Example 2: `--transformation-schedule transformations.txt` -- Perform the
+transformations declared in file `transformations.txt`.
 The `transformations.txt` file could contain the following.

 ```
 TypeErasure
 ```

-## `--keep-all` (Optional)
+* `--keep-all` (Optional)

-`hephaestus` only save programs that cause a compiler error.
+`hephaestus` only saves programs that cause a compiler error.
-When `--keep-all` is enabled, `hephaestus` will save all generated and mutated test programs.
+When `--keep-all` is enabled, `hephaestus` will save all generated and mutated
+test programs.

-* Example: `--keep-all`
+Example: `--keep-all`

-## `--dry-run` (Optional)
+* `--dry-run` (Optional)

-When this option is used, `hephaestus` only produces and mutates test programs, i.e. it does not test the compiler.
+When this option is used, `hephaestus` only produces and mutates test programs,

-NOTE: always use this option with `-keep-all`.
+i.e., it does not test the compiler.

-* Example: `--dry-run`
+Example: `--dry-run`

-## `--log-file` (Optional)
+* `--log-file` (Optional)

-By default, `hephaestus` keeps logs of testing sessions in a file called `logs` in the working directory.
-With `--log-file` option, you can specify another file to save the logs.
+By default, `hephaestus` keeps logs of testing sessions in a file called `logs`
+in the working directory.
+However, with `--log-file` option, you can specify
+another file to save the logs.

-* Example: `--log-file my_logs`
+Example: `--log-file my_logs`

-## `--replay` (Optional)
+* `--replay` (Optional)

-Use a seed program instead of `hephaestus`'s generated programs.
+Use a seed program instead of `hephaestus`' generated programs.

 NOTE: The input program should be pickled.

-* Example: `--replay bugs/idET7/generator/iter_1/Main.java.bin`
+Example: `--replay bugs/idET7/generator/iter_1/Main.java.bin`

-## `--debug` (Debugging option)
+* `--debug` (Debugging option)

-Print debug messages before every step (i.e. program generation, mutation, compilation).
+Print debug messages before every step (i.e., program generation, mutation,
+compilation).

-NOTE: Use this option only when `--workers` option is set to 1 and `-batch` is set to 1.
+NOTE: Use this option only when `--workers` option is set to 1
+and `-batch` is set to 1.

-* Example: `--debug`
+Example: `--debug`

-## `--examine` (Debugging option)
+* `--examine` (Debugging option)

 Open a debugger session to inspect the IR of the generated program.

 NOTE: This option can only be used with `--replay` option.

-## `--print-stacktrace` (Debugging option)
+* `--print-stacktrace` (Debugging option)

 Print stacktaces for `hephaestus` internal errors.

-* Example: `--print-stacktrace`
+Example: `--print-stacktrace`

-## `--cast-numbers` (Optional)
+* `--cast-numbers` (Optional)

-This option is used to cast numeric constants to their actual type in Groovy programs.
-This option is used to avoid the re-occurrence of a specific Groovy bug.
+This option is used to cast numeric constants to their actual type in Groovy
+programs.
+We use this option to avoid the re-occurrence of a specific Groovy
+bug.

 NOTE: This option has an effect only when `--language` is set to `groovy`.

-* Example: `--cast-numbers`
+Example: `--cast-numbers`

-## `--disable-use-site-variance` (Optional)
+* `--disable-use-site-variance` (Optional)

 Generate programs that do not use use-site variance.

-* Example: `--disable-use-site-variance`
+Example: `--disable-use-site-variance`

-## `--disable-contravariance-use-site` (Optional)
+* `--disable-contravariance-use-site` (Optional)

 Generate programs that do not use contravariance in use-site variance.

+Example: `--disable-contravariance-use-site`

-## `--max-type-params` (Optional)
+* `--max-type-params` (Optional)

-Specify the number maximum number of type parameters for a parameterized class.
+Specify the maximum number of type parameters for a parameterized class.

 NOTE: the default value is `3`.